Skip to main content

 Inactive languages

-If a language is Enabled in an org but not marked Active, then the metadata API doesn't return the translations when Gearset requests them.
+If a language is Enabled in an org but not marked Active, then the Metadata API doesn't return the translations when Gearset requests them.
 This can be confusing, as Gearset will sometimes display one side of the translated string comparison as blank.

 Deploying over inactive languages

-If a language is Enabled in an org but not marked Active, then the metadata API does still allow the deployment to happen.
+If a language is Enabled in an org but not marked Active, then the Metadata API does still allow the deployment to happen.
 This means you can accidentally overwrite a translated string because Gearset reported the target as blank.
-This is a limitation of the metadata API that Gearset is built on.
+This is a limitation of the Metadata API that Gearset is built on.

 Deploying languages as part of a managed package